UWC2-PYTHON/ProgrammingInPython/source/modules/PythonClasses.rst

     In [10]: c1.y is c2.y # does each instance see the same y?
     Out[10]: False

 But what are the consequences of this?
-It's a **very** important distinction. watch what happens if we change something in these objects, adding a new item to both the lists in ``c1``:
+It's a **very** important distinction.
+Watch what happens if we change something in these objects, adding a new item to both the lists in ``c1``:

 .. code-block:: ipython